The Very Best Things To Do In Playa del Carmen

 Sunbathe On The White Sand Beaches

 There is plenty to do in Playa, but when in doubt, head to the beach!
-After all, you were likely drawn to the area by the promise of beautiful white sand beaches and turquoise waters of the Caribbean!
-The water is never too cold, and the sand is never too hot!
+The promise of beautiful white sand beaches and the turquoise waters of the Caribbean likely drew you to the area!

-One of my favorite things about Playa del Carmen is it’s right on the coast.
+One of my favorite things about Playa del Carmen is that it’s right on the coast.
 Wherever you are, there is liable to be a beautiful beach nearby, just waiting for your enjoyment.

 Mamitas Beach is renowned for the beach club, where you can rent lounge chairs and order cocktails right from the sand.

-During high season (December – March), this area can be a bit of a party spot, with loud music and thick crowds, so it’s always good to have backup options.
+During high season (December–March), this area can be a bit of a party spot, with loud music and thick crowds, so it’s always good to have backup options.

 Scout For Street Art